oci-landing-zones/oci-landing-zone-operating-entities/README.md

 &nbsp;

 As general guidance, it's recommended to start with the order of the table above.
 The first step is choosing the right **blueprint** shape and size (M, L, or XL).
 Complementary, review the network **add-ons** to update the design.
 After the Landing Zone is set, extend it with **workload extensions**.
-You can also use the [OCI-tailored Landing Zone approach](https://github.com/oracle-devrel/technology-engineering/tree/main/landing-zones/tailored_landing_zones) to support the creation of your landing zone.
+You can also use the [OCI-tailored Landing Zone approach](https://github.com/oracle-devrel/technology-engineering/tree/main/landing-zones/tailored_landing_zones) for further guidance on the creation of your landing zone.

 &nbsp;